jakobfriedl/jakobfriedl.github.io/content/blog/penetration-testing-dropbox.md

 After deploying and testing the setup with a virtual machine, I decided to also configure a Raspberry Pi in the same way.
 The advantage of a Raspberry Pi compared to a virtual machine is that it can be used during physical red team engagements and dropped of at the location in order to get internal network access.

 This blog post explains how to set up red team or penetration testing infrastructure with a Raspberry Pi and OpenVPN.
-Furthermore, it shows how to bypass restrictive firewalls and deep packet inspection, as well as having the dropbox send check-in requests to a webserver.
+Furthermore, it shows how to bypass restrictive firewalls and deep packet inspection, as well as how to have the dropbox send check-in requests to a webserver.

 ## Requirements